-All MCC messages are formed as a series of octets (one octet is 8 bits, or one byte).
+All MCC messages are formed as a series of octets (one octet is 8 bits, or one byte, which contains one character and is commonly referred to as a "character").
 A message may be made up of any number of octets, subject to the restriction in section 4.